2015-2016 University Catalog

 - The College of Nursing and Health Sciences does not require the GRE.

-- Graduate programs in the College of Arts and Sciences do not require that applicants take the GRE, with the exception of the following: the MA in Counseling Psychology and the MS in Psychology.
+- Graduate programs in the College of Arts and Sciences do not require that applicants take the GRE, with the exception of the MA in Counseling Psychology.
 Language, Literature and Translation majors are required to take a departmentally administered examination.

 - The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required of all students having academic studies from a country where English is not the native language.
 A minimum TOEFL score of 79 (ibt TOEFL), 550 (Paper-based) or a 6.5 on the IELTS is required.